-(This post was co-authored by Richie Ahuja.)
+This post was co-authored by Richie Ahuja.

-Partnering with NGOs in India yields a promising future
+Partnering with NGOs in India

-Today, field laboratories in rural South India to constantly monitor GHG emissions.
-Our preliminary research shows that there is potential to reduce GHG emissions by 2-5 metric tons per acre per year which is same as taking of an average American car off the road for a year.
+Today, field laboratories in rural South India constantly monitor emissions.
+Our preliminary research shows that there is potential to reduce carbon emissions by up to 5 metric tons per acre per year - equivalent to taking an average American car off the road for a year.

-This reduction is roughly equal to taking 10 million American cars off the road or taking 10-20 coal power plants off the grid.
-To make this possible, we will have to raise resources for outreach and the transactions costs of monitoring and verifying the GHG reductions.
+This reduction is roughly equal to taking 10 million American cars off the road or taking 10 to 20 coal power plants off the grid.
+To make this possible, however, we will have to raise resources for outreach and to cover the transactions costs of monitoring and verifying the emission reductions.

+Such investments pay off.
 The potential for this kind of research to support development, food and political security, while mitigating climate change is enormous.